-These are links to posts I’ve written about the Pilgrims, arranged not in order of their publication, but in chronological order of the events.
+These are links to the most recent posts I’ve written about the Pilgrims.
 Before 1752 the English used the Julian calendar with the new year beginning on March 25.
-You’ll notice this if you read William Bradford’s Of Plimoth Plantation.
+You’ll notice this if you read William Bradford’s Of plimoth plantation.

 Corn, Capitalism & Compassion: their abandonment of communal farming in the spring of 1623, and the ensuing success that was had from assigning each man and his family their own land for crops.

-Sweete and Gentle Showers: their deliverance from drought during the summer 1623, and the first civil appointment of a day set aside for thanksgiving.
+Sweete and Gentle Showers: God’s incredible answer to their prayers during the drought in summer 1623, and the first civil appointment of a day of prayer, and a day of thanksgiving.

-The Pilgrims endured circumstances that cause us to blench just by reading about them.
-We have yet to face anything comparable.
-They persevered by God’s help.
-We will never be able to do so without Him.–
+The Pilgrims endured circumstances that cause us to blench and marvel that they survived.
+They persevered only by God’s help and grace.
+We will never be able to do so without Him.

 The monument at the grave of William Bradford has one inscription in Hebrew: